eKoulier/ML-Projects/README.md

 This is the Captstone one.
 It was a challenging classification task: Given a few physiochemical characteristics of a white wine, I developed an algorithm that predicts its quality.
 I had to design the complete pipeline of the project: from analysing the data to get initial insights to deliver a final model that classifies the quality of the white wine.
 This repository contains the project proposal I had to submit to Udacity, my code implementation and the final report where I present my results.
-I used [LaTeX](https://www.latex-project.org/) to write this report.

 ## Finding Donors for CharityML